zeta-chain/network-athens3/docs/keygen.md

 ```

 If your node has a public IP and private IP (such as AWS EC2 instance), then you
-need to set the following environment variable MYIP to your public IP otherwise
+need to set the `MYIP` environment variable to your public IP otherwise
 the p2p connection will not work.
-You can query your public IP by `curl ifconfig.me`.

 ```bash
 export MYIP=3.141.21.139